asvin-io/lorawan-fuota-mbed-os-example/README.md

     Multicast-timeout: 128 seconds
     ```
 4. Then create fuota deployment
-5. This will create a `Multicast-group` for the mulcast session setup and update distribution
+5. This will create a Multicast-group for the mulcast session setup and distribute update